Don Doll: USC and military service

-Doll played halfback (both offensive and defensive) for the USC Trojans from 1944 to 1948, though he did not play in 1945 while serving in the military.
-He led USC in rushing three times—in 1944, 1947 and 1948.
+Doll played halfback (both offensive and defensive) at the University of Southern California from 1944 to 1948, though he did not play in 1945 while serving in the military.
+He led the Trojans in rushing three times—in 1944, 1947 and 1948.
 He also led the team in receptions and scoring in 1948.

 1944 season

 In July 1944, he joined the Trojans as a 17-year-old freshman halfback.
 He played the 1944 season under his birth name, Don Burnside.
 In the 1944 season opener against UCLA, Doll had an immediate impact.
 He played halfback on both offense and defense (the norm in 1944), intercepting a Bob Waterfield pass and returning it 16 yards to the UCLA 22-yard line.
 On the next play, the Trojans again gave the ball to Doll who ran 20 yards to the 2-yard line.
-Two plays later, Doll scored on a 1-yard run to give USC a 13-0 lead at halftime.
+Two plays later, Doll scored on a 1-yard run to give USC a 13–0 lead at halftime.

 After the season opener, USC coach Jeff Cravath announced that Doll was being switched to the quarterback position for the second game of the season.
 Despite the experiment, Doll played principally at halfback during the 1944 season.
 Prior to the final regular season game (a re-match against UCLA), Al Wolf of the Los Angeles Times called him "S.C.'s 18-year-old freshman whiz."

-The 1944 Trojans finished the season undefeated with an 8-0-2 record and defeated Tennessee 25-0 in the 1945 Rose Bowl.
+The 1944 Trojans finished the season undefeated with an 8-0-2 record and defeated Tennessee 25–0 in the 1945 Rose Bowl.
 Doll played 43 minutes in the Rose Bowl and was the game's leading rusher.
 Los Angeles Times sports writer Braven Dyer wrote that Doll "shouldered the ball carrying burden almost single handedly" in the Rose Bowl.